1. E. L. Thorndike Reflection:

 a.
 I don’t believe these roles have changed, on the contrary I believe these roles have been amplified to cover various new regions of study when it comes to the psychology aspect of learning.
 Thorndike goes into this mentioning the studies being done on different races, sexes, and locations of students showing how in-depth the studies of psychology can go.

-about the tried and true methods for researching if what you’re practicing is
+Thorndike mentions going about the tried and true methods for researching if what you’re practicing is effective which include putting your methods to use in multiple ways and classrooms and then comparing the outcomes.

 1.